pywbem/pywbemtools/docs/appendix.rst

    MOF
-      MOF (Managed Object Format) is the language used by the DMTF to describe in textual form CIM objects including CIM classes, CIM instances, etc.  It is one of the output formats provided for the display of CIM objects in pywbemcli.
+      MOF (Managed Object Format) is the language used by the DMTF to describe in textual form CIM objects including CIM qualifier declarations, CIM classes, CIM instances, etc.  MOF is the language used to define CIM objects in the DMTF schemas.
+It is one of the output formats provided for the display of CIM objects in pywbemcli.
 See DMTF :term:`DSP0004` for more information on the MOF format.
+MOF files can be compiled with the :ref:`pywbem MOF compiler <pywbem:MOF Compiler>` into
+      :ref:`pywbem CIM objects<pywbem:CIM objects>`.

    WBEM management profile
    management profile